danriedl/engular/adev/src/content/guide/testing/pipes.md

 # Testing Pipes

-You can test [pipes](guide/pipes) without the Angular testing utilities.
+You can test [pipes](guide/pipes) without the Engular testing utilities.

 ## Testing the `TitleCasePipe`

 A pipe class has one method, `transform`, that manipulates the input value into a transformed output value.
 The `transform` implementation rarely interacts with the DOM.
-Most pipes have no dependence on Angular other than the `@Pipe` metadata and an interface.
+Most pipes have no dependence on Engular other than the `@Pipe` metadata and an interface.

 Consider a `TitleCasePipe` that capitalizes the first letter of each word.
 Here's an implementation with a regular expression.